 So, there I was, planning for my very first therapy session in grad school.
 I was feeling pretty good!
 I prepped some fun games and activities.
 I was ready!

 I have a great set of activities, but how in the world am I going to teach this client?
 How am I going to help her produce a sound she’s never produced before?
 Where do I start?!

-NOTE: This post includes Amazon Affiliate links for your convenience.
-I may receive compensation if you click through and purchase one of the resources mentioned.*
+NOTE: The links below are Amazon Affiliate links for your convenience, but I may receive compensation if you click through and purchase one of the books. *

 My First Teaching Plan

 Luckily, I was able to come up with a plan using what I was learning in my graduate school classes.
 I used the infamous Eliciting Sounds book* for some shaping strategies.
 I also knew about cueing/prompting hierarchies and the “articulation ladder” (starting with sounds in isolation, moving towards conversation).

 Whew.
 I had a plan to teach skills in therapy.

 The Problem with Language

 Then, I started planning sessions for students with language goals.
 I got so caught up in the book, the activities, and all the extra stuff that I actually forgot to think about actually teaching the skill!
 Years later, I still do sometimes!